raypugh07/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is a programming interface for HTML and XML documents that represents the page so that programs an change the document stucture,style and content.

 2. What is an event?

+The event is an event(no pun) that represents that something has taken place within the DOM such as a click or key being pressed.

 3. What is an event listener?

+The event listener represents an object that can handle an event.
+It essentially installs the event within our code.

 4. Why would we convert a NodeList into an Array?

+To be able to use ES6 features such as Array.forEach() or filter().

 5. What is a component?

+A component is tool used to create reusable custom elements with their functionality encapsulated away from the rest of the code.

 ### Git Set up